Amy Stepp, M.D.

 Medical school: Tufts University School of Medicine

-Favorite things to do in Portland: Adult co-ed basketball league through Casco Bay Sports, running the back cove, live music on the deck at Portland Lobster Co, trying out many of the local breweries and restaurants!
+Favorite things to do in Portland: Bringing my dog Luna to swim at the East End Beach, running the back cove, trying out many of the local breweries and restaurants!

 Favorite Beach: Popham Beach via the Morse Mountain trail